chrisburnell/chrisburnell.com/src/posts/articles/2020-11-23-time-to-cache-up.md

 One of the great advantages I’ve found in using Eleventy since switching from Jekyll has been its ability to pull in external content and cache it for the build.
 I first experimented with this using [eleventy-img](https://github.com/11ty/eleventy-img) and [eleventy-fetch](https://github.com/11ty/eleventy-fetch), two Eleventy plugins aimed at simplifying that exact ability of Eleventy’s.

 It took some time for the pieces to fall into place—first-of-all was watching [Sia Karamalegos’](https://sia.codes/) talk at [Jamstack Toronto: 11ties](/note/1603756300/) a couple of weeks ago, where she gave an incredible overview of the IndieWeb and how to embrace it without sacrificing connecting with others on social networks.
-In the talk, she briefly described her solution for fetching fresh webmentions and caching them for build and even included some fantastic code examples too; how lucky that this would be during a conference about Eleventy!
+In the talk, she briefly described her solution for fetching fresh Webmentions and caching them for build and even included some fantastic code examples too; how lucky that this would be during a conference about Eleventy!

-It was during a pair programming exercise recently that I had a moment of enlightenment as to how I could leverage this advantage even further by using it to not just generate a list of popular posts based on their webmention count, but also to off-load and privately cache other parts of the source code too, like small directories of breweries and music artists.
+It was during a pair programming exercise recently that I had a moment of enlightenment as to how I could leverage this advantage even further by using it to not just generate a list of popular posts based on their Webmention count, but also to off-load and privately cache other parts of the source code too, like small directories of breweries and music artists.
 I’ll be exploring how I can use this more effectively as time goes on, but I found this to be a useful way to pull private information into your build without it appearing in your public repository.

 ## The Set-up